RooobinYe/monaco-nerd-font-liga/README.md

 Download the appropriate font file and install it on your system.
 You can use it in any terminal or code editor that supports custom fonts.

-The name of the font in the font selection menu is `Liga Monaco` and `LigeMonaco Nerd Font`.
+The name of the font in the font selection menu is `Liga Monaco` and `LigaMonaco Nerd Font`.

 ## Screenshots